What's Up This Week:

 reaches a certain age, similar to the hormone changes

-levels drop off at a rate of around one to two percent each
+drop off at a rate of around one to two percent each year

-year after the age of 40.
-And while most men after middle
+after the age of 40.
+This camp asserts that, while most

-age will have lower testosterone levels, only a small
+men after middle age will have lower testosterone levels,

-percentage will have levels below which is considered
+only a small percentage will have levels below which is

 Is Low Testosterone Dangerous?